 A 120″ projection screen is perfect for large business presentations, sales meetings, and PowerPoints.
 Present anywhere you want with the included tripod stand.
 We suggest this size screen for groups of 10-80 people.
 This projection screen has a 4:3 aspect ratio, most popular for business applications.
 It has some adjustment for height, but we recommend using it in rooms with 8 foot tall or higher ceilings.

-Pick your projection screen up from our downtown Milwaukee office and have it set up in minutes, or we can deliver it for an additional charge.
+Pick your projection screen up from our Milwaukee office and have it set up in minutes, or we offer delivery.
 Don’t forget to rent a projector, too!

 Rent our 144″ indoor/outdoor projection screen for movie nights.
 That’s twelve feet diagonal!
 The 16:9 aspect ratio is perfect for movies, including DVD and Blu-ray.
 This is an excellent screen size for 75 or more people, and transports and sets up easily.
 You can use the included frame (which stands about 13 feet tall) or clamp it to a wall or other surface.